 Goal: Provide Homelessness Prevention - Funds will be used to provide permanent housing to prevent persons from becoming homeless.

 Goal: HMIS Support - Funds will be used to collect client-level data and data on the provision of housing and services to homeless individuals and families and persons at risk of homelessness.
-This goal is not planned for the PY 2024 AAP.

 Priority Need: Public Facilities